 Alternatively you can set off on a free Panorama Route tour instead of game viewing.

-On our final day on safari in Kruger Park we get an early start, so that we can embark on a morning game drive in the protected area.
+On the final day of our safari in Kruger Park we get an early start, so that we can embark on a morning game drive in the nearly two million hectare national park.

 From Kruger National Park we take a six hour drive back to Johannesburg, arriving at your hotel, guest house, or at Johannesburg’s OR Tambo International Airport (small extra cost) where this Budget Kruger Park Safari ends.